Anarion-zuo/GitBook_ML/classic-machine-learning/linear-regression.md

 ### The Goal of Machine Learning

-For a certain kind of event having a certain input and outcome, we would like to find a certain method to somehow predict the outcome before the inoput ever takes place.
+For a certain kind of event having a certain input and outcome, we would like to find a certain method to somehow predict the outcome before the input ever takes place.
 For this operation to be possible, the predicting event or model must follow a certain law of nature and the law somehow remains constant in a short period of time.
 Otherwise, for a entirely random system, it is, by itself, impossible to predict.

 In order to actually make prediction valid and possible, we tend to look for the mathematical principle under the surface of each events.
 Namely, how are the variables effecting each other.
 The ideal model we can never get is that the output of the model can perfectly describe the outcome of the actual event under the same condition.
 Hence, we want the differences between our model and the real world to be as little as possible.

 ### Loss  Function

 As is mentioned above, we would want the differences between the real world and our model.
 To illustrate differences in Math, it is namely: